 Now this strategy will not strictly use quadrants as an exact mathematical break down.
 We know that we have 37 numbers to play with, and we are going to settle for covering 3 quadrants of 9 which is 27 numbers, which leaves 10 numbers spare.
 On an American Roulette table, you will leave 11 numbers spare due to the extra ’00’.

 It is also worth noting that as with the standard Quadrant Roulette Strategy above, you have some flexibility to devise your own break down of the betting board.
 All we are going to do here is give you a commonly used 3 Quadrant Strategy.
-If you play online roulette, then you can save your various 3 Quadrant betting patterns as favourites.
+If you play online roulette, then you can save your various 3 Quadrant betting patterns as favorites.
 This means you will have multiple 1-click Quadrant bets prepared!

 Let’s look at some of the betting patterns available: